Visitor Travel Info

-The Department of Materials occupies six main buildings within the University Science Area in the centre of Oxford.
-In addition, the department has research facilites in four buildings outside Oxford at the Oxford University Begbroke Science Park (OUBSP) .
+The Department of Materials occupies seven main buildings within the University Science Area in the centre of Oxford.
+In addition, the department has research facilities in four buildings outside Oxford at the Oxford University Begbroke Science Park (OUBSP) .

 Visitors arriving by air will probably arrive at one of five airports.

 - Heathrow - 75km from Oxford - Direct coach service to Oxford every 30 minutes.

 - Gatwick - 150km from Oxford - Direct coach service to Oxford every 2 hours.

 - Luton - 90km from Oxford - coach service to Oxford alternatively go into central London and out again by coach or rail.

 - Stansted - 150km from Oxford - Direct coach service to Oxford every 2 hours.